Submitting jobs to the HEX Computer Farm

 To use the farm, you must prepare two files:

-1. An executable file, which the Condor system will schedule for execution on the worker nodes.
+1. An executable file, which the HTCondor system will schedule for execution on the worker nodes.
 This can be either a script, or an executable binary created by a compiler/linker.

-2. A job control file, which specifies various details of the job to the Condor system
+2. A job description file, which specifies various details of the job to the HTCondor system

 As an example, suppose we wish to test each of the numbers from 0 to (n-1) to see whether it is prime.
 Here is a bash script which will (not very efficiently) determine whether its argument is a prime number: